yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 This behavior is a direct consequence of _type safety_.
 The %url string is put inside a %url type.
 Then the interesting part in the %url is put inside a String type.
 To pass from %url type to String type some transformation are made.
 For example, replace all "`%20`" by space characters.
-Then to show the String inside an HTML document, the string is put inside an HTML type.
+Then to show the String inside an %html document, the string is put inside an %html type.
 Some transformations occurs like replace "<code><</code>" by "`&lt;`".
 Thanks to yesod, this tedious job is done for us.

 <code class="zsh">